abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 #### Make Use of Performance Tracking Data
-If you wish to capture performance tracking data right after it is finished, you can do so by defining `_ELPP_HANDLE_POST_PERFORMANCE_TRACKING`, by doing so you are telling library to trigger an installed post log dispatch handler, called `PostPerformanceTrackingHandler` in `el` namespace.
+If you wish to capture performance tracking data right after it is finished, you can do so by adding flag `PerformanceTrackingCallback`, by doing so you are telling library to trigger an installed post tracking callback, called `PerformanceTrackingCallback` in `el` namespace.

-In order to install this handler, you need a function with signature `void handler(const el::PostLogDispatchHandler*)` and install it at anytime using `el::Helpers::installPostPerformanceTrackingHandler(handler)`.
-If you wish to uninstall a pre-installed handler, you can do so by using `el::Helpers::uninstallPostPerformanceTrackingHandler()`
+In order to install this handler, you need a function with signature `void handler(const el::PostLogDispatchHandler*)` and install it at anytime using `el::Helpers::installPerformanceTrackingCallback(callback)`.
+If you wish to uninstall a pre-installed handler, you can do so by using `el::Helpers::uninstallPerformanceTrackingCallback()`

  > It is strongly recommended to not use any performance tracking within this handler otherwise you will run into indefinite recursive loop of calling this handler.

- > Since ver.
-9.54

  [![top]
 Goto Top](#table-of-contents)